Best Ski Resorts in Europe: Verbier, Courchevel & Lech Zürs (2026)

 Courchevel 1850 — Three Michelin Stars at the Hill

-Best Hotel: Cheval Blanc Courchevel (the LVMH luxury hotel in the extraordinary ski-in ski-out position — the extraordinary 3-Michelin-star restaurant, the extraordinary spa, from €2,000/night) and Les Airelles (the extraordinary most famous hotel in the French Alps, the extraordinary antique decoration, from €1,500/night)
+Best Hotel: Cheval Blanc Courchevel (the LVMH luxury hotel in a ski-in ski-out position, with a 3-Michelin-star restaurant and spa, from €2,000/night) and Les Airelles (one of the most famous hotels in the French Alps, known for its antique decoration, from €1,500/night)

-Courchevel 1850 (the highest and most prestigious village in the extraordinary Courchevel ski area) is the most luxurious ski resort in France — the extraordinary 1,850m altitude (the most snow-reliable village in the Trois Vallées), the extraordinary private altiport (the most extraordinary approach in skiing: the extraordinary small aircraft landing on the extraordinary mountain runway adjacent to the village, the most dramatic ski resort arrival in the Alps), and the extraordinary gastronomic scene (the most Michelin stars per capita of any resort in the world — 3 Michelin stars at the Cheval Blanc Le 1947 restaurant, the most prestigious hotel restaurant in the Alps).
+Courchevel 1850, the highest and most prestigious village in the Courchevel ski area, is France’s most luxurious ski resort — its 1,850m altitude makes it the most snow-reliable village in the Trois Vallées, its private altiport allows small aircraft to land on a mountain runway beside the village (one of the most dramatic resort arrivals in skiing), and its dining scene includes three Michelin stars at the Cheval Blanc’s Le 1947 restaurant, among the most decorated hotel restaurants in the Alps.

 Val d’Isère — The Expert Skier’s Resort

-Best Hotel: Le Blizzard (the extraordinary ski-in ski-out position in the center of Val d’Isère village, from €300/night) and Chalet Hotel Grandes Alpes (the finest boutique in Val, from €400/night)
+Best Hotel: Le Blizzard (ski-in ski-out, in the center of Val d’Isère village, from €300/night) and Chalet Hotel Grandes Alpes (a fine boutique, from €400/night)

 Austria — Village Character